drgtn/financing-alghoritm/README.md

   Calculated as `financingRate = annualRate * financingTerm / 360`
 * **Early payment amount** - the amount of money paid by the **Purchaser** to the **Creditor** for the particular financed invoice on **financing date**.
 This amount is less than the value of the invoice.

+# Solution

+### Performance
+This was the challenging part.
+In the FinancingServicePerformanceIT test class there is a test that persists over 10000 unpaid invoices and then processes them.
+With my initial solution (using no batching for processing) I was getting around 40 seconds on a 10 core workstation.
+I tried to improve it using indexes on the columns used in the queries like: creditor_id, purchaser_id, minimumFinancingTermInDays, maturityDate, etc, but I didn't notice some big changes.
+So I decided to quit on the part with indexing and I converted the JPQL query into native one, and I was surprised that it didn't help a lot as well.
+However, I didn't investigate why due to lack of time.
+Then I used the batching solution using Pageable, and that gave me over 50% of performance.
+On my machine I got an average of 17 seconds for 10005 unpaid invoices.
+By the way I used batching as well to persist them initially and I managed to do that in less than 4 seconds.
+However, not sure how the performance will behave on a quad-core workstation.
+And my final step to improve the performance was to use parallel stream processing and I managed to process the same amount of invoices in less than 8s.
+But the downside of the parallel processing is that time to time I was getting transaction management issues due to thread safety.
+It definitely deserves more attention, but it requires more time to careful work with transaction concurrency.

+Im curious as well what performance we'll get if instead of purchaserFinancingSettingsRepository.findEligiblePurchaserSetting() specified query, we'll have purchaserFinancingSettingsRepository.findByCreditor() spring data method, and further filtering and calculations we'll be done using java api.
+Theoretically, fetching a large number of rows from the database and processing them in memory would negatively impact performance.

+Some more ideas:
+1. Query Optimization
+   Projections: Instead of fetching entire entities, fetch only the required columns using projections.
+2. Use Caching
+   Second-Level Cache: Enable Hibernate’s second-level cache for frequently accessed entities like Creditor, Purchaser, and PurchaserFinancingSettings.
+This can drastically reduce database load for repeated reads.
+   Or even use some third party caching solutions like Redis, Hazelcast, etc.
+3. Database-Specific Optimizations
+   Analyze Execution Plan: Use database’s explain plan feature to analyze the query execution plan and look for potential bottlenecks.
+4. Database Partitioning
+   If the dataset is large, we should consider partitioning the database tables based on logical criteria (e.g., creditor or purchaser).

+### Final notes
+I used Spring Data Jpa whenever possible to get quick results for basic operations.

+In order to easily visualize the entity relations and data, I created a docker-compose.yml file that creates a postgres instance.
+To use it:
+1. Run  docker compose up -d
+2. From the application.properties file, just comment the properties related to h2 db and uncomment the ones related to postgres.

+The IT tests are using a separate h2 db.